compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/images.md

 ### Add Hot Spot using Microsoft Powerpoint

-If you want to add "Hot Spots" to your image, i.e. to add the possibility to open a document when your user interacts with a specific area of your image, you can turn your image to a Powerpoint presentation, and then [follow this guide.](powerpoint.md#hot-spots)
+If you want to add "Hot Spots" to your image, i.e. to add the possibility to open a document when your user interacts with a specific area of your image, you can turn your image to a Powerpoint presentation, and then [see the section Hot Spots](powerpoint.md#hot-spots)

 Next : [Pdf files](pdf.md)